Spring Garden Revival

 • European Chafer (Rhizotrogus majalis): May-June emergence, increasingly common

-• Asiatic Garden Beetle (Maladera castanea): Smaller grubs, peak July-August
+• Asiatic Garden Beetle (Maladera castanea): smaller, coastal prevalence, July-August adults

-• Oriental Beetle (Anomala orientalis): Prefers sandy soils, June-July emergence
+• Oriental Beetle (Anomala orientalis): sandy soils, June-July adults

-• May/June Beetles (Phyllophaga spp.): 2-3 year life cycles Adults lay eggs June-August; larvae develop through three instars, overwintering as 2nd/3rd instars below the frost line (36-48 inches).
-Spring feeding resumes when soil temperatures exceed 50°F. Soil drainage, organic matter, and compaction all affect grub populations.
+• May/June Beetles (Phyllophaga spp.): 2-3 year cycles Grub life cycles involve adult emergence and egg-laying June-August, larval development through three instars, and overwintering as 2nd/3rd instars below the frost line (36-48 inches).
+Spring feeding resumes when soil temperatures exceed 50°F. Soil drainage, organic matter, and compaction all influence grub survival.
 For detailed soil data, consult the USDA Web Soil Survey and UMass Extension Turf Program.

 Professional Grub Identification & Economic Threshold Assessment for Bourne Properties

 Accurate grub identification and population assessment are critical for effective management.
 Professionals conduct visual inspections for irregular brown patches and perform pull-tests for loose turf.
-Systematic soil sampling involves 1-foot square excavations to a depth of 3-4 inches, counting and identifying grubs by species.
-Economic thresholds, per UMass Extension, are 6-10 grubs per square foot for normal turf and 3-5 grubs per square foot for low-cut or animal-disturbed areas.
-Differentiating grub damage from drought, disease, or chemical injury is essential; complex cases may require the UMass Extension Plant Diagnostic Lab.
-Optimal assessment occurs in late summer (August-September) and early spring (April-May), when soil conditions allow accurate sampling.
+Systematic soil sampling—1-foot square, 3-4 inches deep—allows for grub counting and species identification using morphological features.
+According to UMass Extension, economic thresholds are 6-10 grubs per square foot for standard turf and 3-5 grubs per square foot for low-cut or animal-disturbed areas.
+Differentiating grub damage from drought, fungal diseases, or chemical injury is essential.
+For complex cases, the UMass Extension Plant Diagnostic Lab provides expert analysis.
+Optimal assessment occurs in late summer (August-September) and early spring (April-May), when soil conditions allow for accurate sampling.

 Bourne Conservation Commission Requirements for Grub Control Near Protected Areas

 Grub control near wetlands, vernal pools, and other protected resources in Bourne is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
 Permits (NOI/RDA) are required for pesticide applications within 25-100 feet of resource areas.
-Seasonal restrictions protect wildlife during breeding periods (March-August for birds, March-June for vernal pools).
-Environmental safeguards include groundwater and surface water protection, pollinator-friendly practices, and erosion control.
-Immediate revegetation of disturbed areas and sediment barriers are often mandated.
-Early coordination with the Conservation Commission ensures compliance and proper documentation.
-Bourne Conservation Department
+Seasonal restrictions apply during wildlife breeding periods—March-August for nesting birds and March-June for vernal pools.
+Environmental protection measures include groundwater and surface water safeguards, pollinator protection through selective product choice and timing, and erosion control via immediate revegetation and sediment barriers.
+Early coordination with the Conservation Commission is essential for permit compliance and documentation.

 24 Perry Avenue, Bourne, MA 02532